mozilla-l10n/documentation/src/products/android-l10n/updating_locales.md

 ## Updating locales in Pontoon

 Once the patch has landed, the locale has to be added — or removed — in Pontoon as well.
-The steps to follow can be found in the existing [Pontoon documentation here](https://github.com/mozilla-l10n/documentation/blob/main/src/tools/pontoon/adding_new_locale.md).
-The locale will then ride the trains to release.
+The steps to follow can be found in the existing [Pontoon documentation](https://github.com/mozilla-l10n/documentation/blob/main/src/tools/pontoon/adding_new_locale.md).

 One thing to note is that, once you merge the pull request adding or removing locales in the localization repository, automation will send that updated list over to the `mozilla-central` Android [code repository](https://hg.mozilla.org/mozilla-central/file/tip/mobile/android/).